HenryChang666/PDE/README.md

 Improving End-to-End Speech Translation with Progressive Dual-encoding

 ## install
 We conducted our experiments on fairseq-0.12.2.
-To install faiseq, run:
+To install the dependencies required for the experiment, run the following command:
 ```
-pip install fairseq
+pip install -r requirements.txt
 ```

 ## Prepare Data
 #### Prepare MuST-C data set